2026 industry reference

 US adults with commercial dental insurance

-The other 30% pay out of pocket or rely on Medicaid (where state coverage exists).
-Insurance dynamics drive what procedures actually get done, which is why RCM and billing vendors are the loudest segment in dental tech.
+The other 30% pay out of pocket or rely on Medicaid where state coverage exists.
+Insurance dynamics drive which procedures get done, which is why RCM and billing vendors are the loudest segment in dental tech.

 Source: National Association of Dental Plans (NADP), 2024.